 Lastly, I have learned that making meringue is much easier on a clear, non-humid day!
 This is not a must, but I will take all the advantage I can get when preparing this delicious pie.

 Don’t stop short of learning to make this pie by heart!
-You, nor your family and friends, will regret the time you invested in committing this masterpiece to memory!
+You won’t regret the time you invested in committing this masterpiece to memory.

 Grandmama's Chocolate Meringue Pie

-- 4 egg whites keep the egg yolks for the pie filling
+- 6 egg whites keep 4 egg yolks for the pie filling

 - 1/2 teaspoon cream of tartar